tohyuting/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario, together with a sequence diagram, to show how the update product mechanism behaves at each step.
 ![Update Product Command Sequence Diagram](images/UpdateCommandSequenceDiagram.png)

 Step 1.
-The user decides to update the stock for a product called 'Panadol' with a new quantity of 50 units in the warehouse named 'Jurong Warehouse'.
+After using the `list` command to display all warehouses and suppliers, the user decides to update the stock for a product called 'Panadol' with a new quantity of 50 units in the warehouse at index 1 of the warehouse list.
 The user also decides that he wants to give 'Panadol' a tag 'fever'.
-The user does this by executing the `update ct/w n/Jurong Warehouse pd/Panadol q/50 t/fever` command.
+The user does this by executing the `update ct/w i/1 pd/Panadol q/50 t/fever` command.
 The input string will then be passed to the `UpdateCommandParser`.

 Step 2.
 By matching the prefixes provided, `UpdateCommandParser#parse` then attempts to create new instances of `Index` for the supplier/warehouse and a new `Name` for the product.
 A new `UpdateProductDescriptor` will then be created with the provided quantity and tags, if any.
-An exception will be thrown if any of the arguments are invalid, or if the type and names of the supplier/warehouse and product are not supplied.
+An exception will be thrown if any of the arguments are invalid, or if the type, index and product name are not supplied.
 If so, an error message will be presented on the GUI.
-Otherwise, the method will create an `UpdateCommand` with the `Type`, warehouse/supplier and product's `Name`, and the `UpdateProductDescriptor`.
+Otherwise, the method will create an `UpdateCommand` with the `Type`, the warehouse/supplier `Index`, the product's `Name`, and the `UpdateProductDescriptor`.

 The following sequence diagram zooms in on how the `UpdateCommand#execute` is implemented:
 ![Update Product Command Execution Sequence Diagram](images/UpdateCommandExecutionSequenceDiagram.png)

 Step 3. `UpdateCommand#execute` is then called with the `Model` instance.
-The method then attempts to retrieve the warehouse/supplier from the model with the supplied name.
-If it is not found, `NoSuchElementException` is thrown, otherwise, the `UpdateCommand#execute` method copies the existing product set for that warehouse/supplier to a new `Set<Product>`.
+The method will first retrieve the filtered warehouse/supplier list from the model.
+The method then attempts to retrieve the warehouse/supplier from the list at the supplied index.
+If the index is greater than the size of the supplier/warehouse list, `CommandException` is thrown, otherwise, the `UpdateCommand#execute` method copies the existing product set for that warehouse/supplier to a new `Set<Product>`.

 Step 4. `UpdateCommand#execute` then checks if a `Product` of the same `Name` as the `Product` to be updated exists in the `Set<Product>`.